 Our school's anti-bullying policy is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
-This includes all forms for example, cyber, racist, LGBTQ+, homophobic and gender related bullying.
-We keep a record of known bullying incidents.
+This includes cyber, racist, LGBTQ+, homophobic and gender related bullying.
 All staff are aware that children with SEND and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
 We keep a record of bullying incidents